 Your IT manager, James, has severe depression that requires him to stay home sometimes.
 The condition also demands frequent doctor’s office visits, where he works for a few hours and then leaves for the rest of the day.
 How do you account for his hours away from the business?

-- What qualifies?
-Intermittent leave may be used for: medical appointments (e.g., prenatal or related to a serious health condition, of which mental health may qualify), continual treatments (e.g., chemotherapy, physical therapy or dialysis) and periods of severe morning sickness due to pregnancy.
+- Intermittent leave may be used for: medical appointments (e.g., prenatal or related to a serious health condition, of which mental health may qualify), continual treatments (e.g., chemotherapy, physical therapy or dialysis) and periods of severe morning sickness due to pregnancy.

 Military caregiver leave under the FMLA

-- Are you aware?
-The FMLA provides eligible employees up to 26 workweeks of job-protected leave to care for a spouse, son, daughter or next of kin who is a member of the Armed Forces (including the National Guard and Reserves) or a covered veteran and who is undergoing medical treatment or recuperating, in therapy or outpatient status or on temporary disability retired list for a serious injury or illness.
+- The FMLA provides eligible employees up to 26 workweeks of job-protected leave to care for a spouse, son, daughter or next of kin who is a member of the Armed Forces (including the National Guard and Reserves) or a covered veteran and who is undergoing medical treatment or recuperating, in therapy or outpatient status or on temporary disability retired list for a serious injury or illness.

 Simplify Management of Time Off Requests